Ricco Rodriguez: Independent promotions

 Ricco Rodriguez made his BAMMA debut facing The Ultimate Fighter 10 alumni and UFC veteran James McSweeney who was also making his debut for the promotion.
 Dana White has claimed if Rodriguez wins this bout he will consider resigning him to the UFC.
 Rodriguez missed weight for the fight, weighing in a full 2 pounds over the contracted 215-pound catchweight.

 Ricco made his Bellator debut against the man who first defeated the internet superstar Kimbo Slice, Seth Petruzelli at Bellator 48.
 He lost the fight via KO (punches) in the first round after getting caught with an overhand right, and ending his 12-fight winning streak.

 On April 15, 2013, it was announced that Ricco signed a 3-fight contract for Final Fight Championship.
 His first fight for the promotion was at FFC05: Rodriguez vs. Simonič event on May 24.
 2013, when he fought Slovenian Tomaž Simonič.
 He won the fight via first round armbar.

 On November 9, 2013, he lost to Denis Stojnić on Bosnia Fight Championship event by TKO after an early referee stoppage.
 Rodriguez immediately stood up and protested the stoppage and left the fight showing the middle finger to the referee.
 It was announced that they would have a rematch in 2014, also in Sarajevo, however the day after the event, the referee said he was not up to the task and the fight result was changed to NC.

 In his next fight, Rodriguez faced Nestoras Batzelas at Final Fight Championship 10 on December 13, 2013.
 He won the fight via TKO.
 He then faced Dion Staring for the FFC Heavyweight Championship at Final Fight Championship 17 on December 20, 2014.
 Despite coming out strong in the opening minute of the first round, Rodriguez would be dropped by a front kick from Staring midway through the first round and subsequently beaten up by ground and pound, and lost the bout via retirement TKO after failing to answer the bell for the third round.

 After a series of losses, including a match with former PRIDE star Gilbert Yvel, Rodriguez won the CFS Heavyweight title in Graz, Austria defeating Nandor Guelmino.

 Boxing career

 Rodriguez made his professional boxing debut on October 12, 2006, beating 19-year-old Cruiserweight Brandon Baker by knockout.
 On July 8, 2008, Rodriguez fought his second professional boxing bout losing via split decision to Chad Davies, who came into the fight with a 0-1 record.

 Bare knuckle boxing

-Rodriguez faced Lewis Rumsey at a Bare Knuckle FC event held on June 2, 2018.
+Rodriguez faced Lewis Rumsey at BKFC 1 held on June 2, 2018.
 He won the fight via unanimous decision.